 - Who granted admin group access to a directory user?

 - Which users are signing in to a recently acquired app?

 - How many passwords resets were made within the directory?

-The sign-ins activity report helps you determine who performed the tasks reported by audit log reports.
-The sign-ins activity report helps you answer questions like:
+The sign-ins report helps you determine who performed the tasks reported by directory audits.
+The sign-ins report helps you answer questions like: